mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 When a transaction fails internally during processing (e.g., rate limits, SDK errors, or CN/MN errors), these errors will no longer be thrown and reflected in the client response.
 Instead, the fast-return mechanism will still provide a transaction hash for the request, effectively creating a `silent failure` scenario.

 In such cases, clients relying on polling the transaction status via `eth_getTransactionReceipt` may encounter an endless loop, as the receipt for failed transactions will remain `null` since the transactions never reach consensus.
-While this approach aligns with practices in the Ethereum ecosystem and shifts responsibility to users to handle such cases, it may introduce additional inconveniences for users on the Hedera network, potentially impacting their overall experience.
+While this approach aligns with practices in the Ethereum ecosystem and shifts responsibility to users to handle such cases, it may introduce additional inconveniences for users on the MPCQ network, potentially impacting their overall experience.

 ### Potential Approaches